Oklahoma DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS, and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Oklahoma showed a one-day census of 2,301 clients in treatment, the majority of whom (1,837 or 80%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS, and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Oklahoma showed an one-day census of 2,301 clients in treatment, the majority of whom (1,837 or 80%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 270 (12%) were under the age of 18.

 Chart 2 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse, and increases in the mentions of both marijuana and methamphetamine.